Donate

 Dear Gentlemen,

 The art of film is in danger.
-The economic dictatorship of Hollywood businessmen, who have nothing in common with art, has led to standardization, to the equalization of subjects and artistic means, to the loss of good taste.
-Even the most outstanding literary works, when they get caught up in the cogs and teeth of the Hollywood machine, flattened, castrated, represented by patented “heroes” and “heroines” like Tyron Power or Mian O’Hara, turn into tabloid productions, into mass-produced, anti-artistic “coca-cola”.
+The economic dictatorship of Hollywood businessmen, who have nothing in common with art, has led to standardization, the equalization of subjects and artistic means, and the loss of good taste.
+Even the most outstanding literary works, when they get caught up in the cogs and teeth of the Hollywood machine, flattened, castrated, represented by patented “heroes” and “heroines” like Tyron Power or Mian O’Hara, turn into tabloid productions, into mass-produced, anti-artistic “coca-cola.”
 But the greatest tragedy of contemporary film is the loss of individuality: the screenwriter, the director, but first and foremost – the actor.
-The great actors of silent film, each of whom was a cosmos of art, were great fathers who have no worthy heirs in the gray, faceless, meaningless mass of today’s cinema actors.
+The great actors of silent film, each of whom was a cosmos of art, were great fathers with no worthy heirs in the gray, faceless, meaningless mass of today’s cinema actors.

 We turn to you, honored German film industrialists, with the call to resolutely return to the sources.
 Once in the great times after the first war, Germany became the cradle of world film art through expressionist art.
 It would be a great joy for us, for all those for whom the life of art is their daily bread, to see artistic Germany once again at the forefront of the world art movement – and we call on you to make every effort to bring about this new renaissance.

-We mean: “The Cabinet of Dr. Caligari”, “The Tired Death”, “Dr. Mabuse the Gambler”, the old “Indian Tomb”, “Nibelungen”, “Metropolis”, “Faust”…
+We mean: “The Cabinet of Dr. Caligari,” “The Tired Death,” “Dr. Mabuse the Gambler,” the old “Indian Tomb,” “Nibelungen,” “Metropolis,” “Faust…”

 The majority of the artists – the director Fritz Lang, the writers Thea von Harbour and Norbert Jaques, the actors Lil Dagover, Margarete Schön, Hanna Ralph, Werner Krauss, Bernhard Goetzke, Walter Janssen, Paul Richter, Rudolf Klein-Rogge, Theodor Loos, Hans Adalbert von Schlettow and others – are fortunately still alive today.
-They are scattered in various small ventures and only occasionally appear before the audience, without being united around a leading universal artistic idea, as was the case in the times of Reinhardt, Wiene and Murnau.
-Create the possibilities for the rebirth of this idea, gather and unite these artists, give them new weapons.
-Let the old beautiful cadres, with the participation of Conrad Veidt, who has already died but is still alive in the film, be integrated into the technically perfected screenplay, and let a new version of “Caligari” be created: a new version in which excerpts with the old Somnabula are edited in edited in [sic!].
+They are scattered in various small ventures and only occasionally appear before the audience without being united around a leading universal artistic idea, as was the case in the times of Reinhardt, Wiene, and Murnau.
+Create the possibilities for the rebirth of this idea, gather and unite these artists, and give them new weapons.
+Let the old beautiful cadres, with the participation of Conrad Veidt, who has already died but is still alive in the film, be integrated into the technically perfected screenplay, and let a new version of “Caligari” be created: a new version, in which excerpts with the old Somnabula are edited in [sic!].
 And in this collaboration between the “old” and the “new”, let the new ideas mature, let the new generation of artists appear, to whom the older generation could hand over everything better of itself, and who would become an equal successor in the great cause of cultivating unrepeatable artistic personality.

-We sincerely believe, gentlemen, that this appeal of ours will not pass your hearts by, and that the matter we are touching on here is actually no less on your conscience than on ours.
+We sincerely believe, gentlemen, that this appeal of ours will not pass your hearts by and that the matter we are touching on here is actually no less on your conscience than on ours.

 Yours sincerely